 If you’re an educator or music industry professional who is interested in contributing an article to the Midnight Music blog, you can apply here.
 The author of today’s article is Joshua Manfroni – a general music teacher at Chestnut Mountain Creative School of Inquiry in Flowery Branch, GA.
 Joshua teaches all of the 750 K-5 students at his school.
+In this article, Joshua shares the positive effect that the Joytunes online recorder program has had with his grade 4 and 5 music classes. – Katie Wardrobe.
 18 Ways To Use A Single iPad in the Music Classroom.
 18 Ways To Use A Single iPad In The Music Classroom Even if you have only one iPad (your own!)

 There are still lots of ways you can use it with your students, especially if you can plug it into a data projector and speakers.
+Here are 18 ideas: 1.
 OWC Thunderbolt 2 Dock - Get 12 Ports of Incredible Connectivity.
 The Genealogy and History of Popular Music Genres.
 To begin our journey through the world of popular music, we must first answer the question: “What exactly defines popular music?”

 The next step is to create learning experiences around it.
 In this post, I’ll use the Pizza to explain the structure of some quintessential funk and hip-hop beats.
 You can click each one in the Groove Pizza, where you can customize or alter it as you see fit.
 I’ve also included Noteflight transcriptions of the beats.
 The Backbeat Cross.
 The Guide To Composing Music For Video Games.
 Exploring the art of video game scoring One of my favourite workshops to run over the years is on the topic of film scoring.

 Lately I’ve had an interest in adding video game music composing into my workshop “repertoire” so I’ve been doing some research into how to break it down and make it work effectively for students.
+I wanted to have 2-3 video game scoring projects that could be done by students in grades 5 and up.
 Odesi: New music composition for Ableton Live + Logic + all DAWs.
 Soundation — Make music online.
 Instrument Building Zone.
 Welcome to the Bash the Trash instrument building zone!